suncoast-devs/handbook/lessons/js-intro/functions.md

 In fact, in TypeScript, functions are values themselves and can be passed to functions just like any other value.

-However, like any other argument in TypeScript we should supply a type!
-Since our argument `func` will be a function that receives a number and returns a number we define that type like:
+However, like any other argument in TypeScript, we should supply a type!
+Since our argument, `func` will be a function that receives a number and returns a number, we define that type like:

 ```
 (value: number) => number